 In the case of trio and/or larger cohort analysis, and for parental confirmation of singleton analysis, sequencing and analysis of family samples may be used to improve the interpretation of genetic variants identified in the patient's DNA.
-Variantyx will determine the method (exome or genome) of sequencing used for the familial samples based on the variants identified in the patient's DNA.
 Accurate interpretation of test results requires accurate assignment of family relationships.
 Analysis of the sequenced DNA is performed with the assumption that correct family relationships have been provided.
 Parental samples that fail concordance with the patient (i.e. one parent does not share the expected number of variants with the child) will not be analyzed.
 Family samples are analyzed only with regard to the patient's condition.
 Parental inheritance is reported on variants if identifiable, this may include the inheritance of variants related to incidental or secondary findings.
 However for patients with repeat expansions, parental inheritance may not be reported.
-Additional counselling for the parents may be recommended prior to reporting parental inheritance of the repeat expansion.
+Additional counseling for the parents may be recommended prior to reporting parental inheritance of the repeat expansion.